 - Skirt volume

-Have a look at some of my favorite trends this season from the fall 2011 collections.
+Have a look at some of my favorite trends this season from fall 2018.

 Examples of people with this style include: Isabella Blow, Lady Gaga, Beyonce, Diana Ross.